analyticalworkflows/TeachingMaterials/classes/Typesetting_Markdown/README.md

 There are a number of [Markdown flavours](https://en.wikipedia.org/wiki/Markdown).
 Some people even use it to write and typeset their manuscripts (as we will learn to do with LaTeX).
 We're only going to learn enough to:
 1) write clear README files for our GitHub repositories, and
-2) knit together code-integrated reports on analyses performed in R (for your digital notebook or your _annual_ committee meetings..._hint, hint!_).
+2) knit together code-integrated reports on analyses performed in R (for your digital notebook or for your (what should be) annual committee meetings..._hint, hint_!).

 ### Required readings (_before class_)
 - [Markdown in 3 minutes](https://github.com/scholmd/scholmd/wiki/Learn-markdown-in-3-minutes)